 Messe Berlin's score of 48 is higher than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Messe Berlin reported total carbon emissions of approximately 39,000,000 kg CO2e for Scope 1, 30,000,000 kg CO2e for Scope 2, and 55,886,000 kg CO2e for Scope 3 emissions.
-This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
-Notably, the Scope 3 emissions include significant contributions from downstream transportation and distribution, which accounted for about 590,000,000 kg CO2e.
-Messe Berlin has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions for Scope 1 and 2 by 2040.
-Additionally, the organisation targets a reduction of more than 50% in Scope 1 and 2 emissions by 2030, based on baseline emissions from 2021.
+In 2023, Messe Berlin reported total carbon emissions of approximately 124.9 million kg CO2e.
+This figure includes 39 million kg CO2e from Scope 1 emissions, 30 million kg CO2e from Scope 2 emissions, and 55.9 million kg CO2e from Scope 3 emissions.
+The Scope 3 emissions are notably significant, with contributions from various categories, including 43.8 million kg CO2e from the use of sold products and 590 million kg CO2e from downstream transportation and distribution.
+Messe Berlin has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions for Scope 1 and Scope 2 by 2040.
+Additionally, the organisation targets a reduction of more than 50% in Scope 1 and Scope 2 emissions by 2030, based on baseline emissions from 2021.
 This commitment encompasses all controlled operations and office-related activities.
-The company is also developing a concept to transition to a carbon-neutral vehicle fleet by 2030, further enhancing its sustainability initiatives.
-These targets demonstrate Messe Berlin's proactive stance in addressing climate change and reducing its carbon footprint.
+Furthermore, Messe Berlin is developing a concept to transition to a carbon-neutral vehicle fleet by 2030, which aligns with their broader sustainability goals.
+These initiatives reflect a proactive approach to addressing climate change and reducing their carbon footprint in the events and exhibitions industry.

 Access structured emissions data, company-specific emission factors, and source documents